isomerpages/enterprisesg-rice/_licences/Termination of Rice Licence.md

 5. Fill in the “License Number” and select “License Type”
 6. Submit the application
-6. Mail license back to EnterpriseSG (if applicable)
+7. Mail license back to EnterpriseSG (if applicable)

+###### Upon termination of licence, a 3-month notification period will be given.
+During this period, you are required to sell or dispose half of your stockpile quantity of rice within 2-month of the notification and the remaining before the end of the 3-month.

+###### Your organisation and directors will also be subjected to a 6-month blackout period where no new rice licence(s) can be applied.